Exhibits

 Brazeau Gallery

-During the 2023 season, this room will feature different Traveling Exhibits.
-The dates and outlines of the exhibits will be listed in Events section.
-Also featured, some of the works of local artist, Gloria Janetski.
+During the 2024 season, this room will feature different Traveling Exhibits.
+The dates and outlines of the exhibits will be listed in the Events section.
+Some of the works of local artist Ann Kurz are also featured.

 J. Marshall Buehler Gallery

-Named after local historian and long time Board member of the South Wood County Historical Museum, the gallery that holds our changing exhibit space is featuring “The 50th Anniversary of the Museum.”
+Named after local historian and long-time Board member of the South Wood County Historical Museum, the gallery that holds our changing exhibit space features “Then & Now,” showcasing street scenes through our city’s history.

 Charlotte’s Sunroom